Voter registration in the United States: Partial automatic

-As of March 27, 2018, 17 states and the District of Columbia offer same day voter registration, which allows any qualified resident of the state to go to register to vote and cast a ballot all in that day.
-Additionally, 1 state (Washington) has enacted same day vote registration, which has yet to be implemented.
-Also, 9 states have voter registration possible for a portion of their early voting periods.

-Five states are exempt from the National Voter Registration Act of 1993 because they have continuously since 1993 had EDR: Idaho, Minnesota, New Hampshire, Wisconsin and Wyoming.
-Maine lost the exemption when it abolished EDR in 2011, though it was restored later that year.
-North Dakota is also exempt because it does not have voter registration.
-In June 2011, Maine abolished EDR, which had been in place since 1973, and abolished absentee voting during the two business days before an election.
-However, the stipulation banning EDR was overturned in a November 2011 citizen referendum ("people's veto") titled Question 1, when Maine voters reinstated EDR with 59% in favor.

-Voter turnout is much higher in states using EDR than in states that do not.
-A 2013 report analyzing turnout in the 2012 United States presidential election, had SDR states averaging at a turnout of 71%, well above the average voter turn-out rate of 59% for non-SDR states.
-According to official turnout data report in the 2014 edition of America Goes to the Polls, voter turnout in EDR states has averaged 10–14 percent higher than states that lack that option.
-Other research suggests that EDR increases turnout between three and fourteen percentage points.
-A 2004 study summarizes the impact of EDR on voter turnout as "about five percentage points".
-A 2021 study found that same day voter registration disproportionately increase turnout among young voters; young voters move more frequently, which disproportionately burdens them under traditional voter registration laws.

-Permanent & portable registration
+Permanent and portable registration

 As of 2014, Delaware, Hawaii, Oregon, and Texas allow registered voters who have moved within the state to update their registrations when they vote, and are given a regular ballot when they vote.
 Florida briefly allowed any registered voter who moved to another county and another voting precinct to vote by provisional ballot, except if "the precinct to which you have moved has an electronic poll book or you are an active military member", in which case the voter was given a regular ballot when they voted.
 As of 2014, the District of Columbia, Maryland, Ohio, and Utah allow registered voters who have moved within the state or the District of Columbia to vote in their new county without re-registering at their new address, but they can only vote a provisional ballot, which could require further action from the voter before it is counted.